jmrfox/syzm/README.md

 # syzm

-genuinely i have no idea what this does, but i keep writing it
+genuinely i have no idea what this is supposed to be